madurapa/sri-lanka-provinces-districts-cities/README.md

 This is a MySQL version of Sri Lankan Provinces => Districts => Cities related data.

-There are three SQL files,
+There are three SQL files,ff
  1. provinces.sql (Names of nine provinces)
  2. districts.sql (All districts related to each province)
  3. cities.sql (All cities related to each district)